 The epidural space is the space between the lining of the spinal cord and the spinal column.
 The nerves leave the spinal cord and pass through the epidural space as they exit the spinal column to the body.

 Spinal nerves become inflamed due to irritation from a degenerative, bulging, herniated or damaged disc.
-Degenerative joint changes or contact with a bone spur may also irritate and nerve.
+Degenerative joint changes or contact with a bone spur may also irritate the nerve.
 Depending on which part of the spine the inflamed nerves are located in, pain and/or other symptoms (such as numbness or tingling) may be experienced in different areas of the body.

 - Cervical: symptoms may include neck pain, muscle spasms, as well as pain, numbness and tingling that travels down into the arm.